pulabethmage/HartiEmarketApp-Android/README.md

 # HartiEmarketApp-Android
 Designed this app for the government of Sri Lank.
 This app helps local farmers to sell their goods and service through the mobile.

+- App Has Three Languages
+- Phone Authenticaion using Firebase

 </br> </br>
 <img src="https://user-images.githubusercontent.com/87483405/138681101-77a42f01-464b-4307-9056-01a0f1ee81b4.jpg"/>
 </br> </br>